Williamite War in Ireland: 1690: the Boyne and Limerick

 Elsewhere, victory at Fleurus on 1 July gave the French control of Flanders; on the same day as the Boyne, they defeated a combined Anglo-Dutch fleet at Beachy Head, causing panic in England.
-As a former English naval commander, James recognised control of the Channel was a rare opportunity and returned to France to urge an immediate invasion.
+As a former English naval commander, James recognised control of the Channel was a rare opportunity and urged France to commence an immediate naval invasion.
 However, the French failed to follow up their victory and by August, the Anglo-Dutch fleet had regained command of the sea.

 Tyrconnell had spent the winter of 1689 to 1690 urging Louis XIV to support a "descent on England" and avoid fighting on Irish soil.
 His requests were rejected; an invasion required enormous expenditure and Louis trusted neither James nor his English supporters.
 While there were sound strategic reasons for his hurried departure, which were backed by his senior commanders, James has gone down in Irish history as Séamus an Chaca or "James the beshitten/coward".

 An opportunity to end the war was missed when William overestimated the strength of his position.
 The Declaration of Finglas of 17 July excluded Jacobite officers and the Catholic landed class from a general pardon, encouraging them to continue fighting.
 Shortly afterwards, James Douglas and 7,500 men tried to break the Jacobite defensive line along the Shannon by taking Athlone.
 However they lacked sufficient siege artillery and provisions and rumors had reached Douglas that Patrick Sarsfield was marching with 15,000 men to cut off their forces from retreat.
 Douglas decided to withdraw in the middle of the night and by alternate route to avoid meeting the Irish force.